usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 In order to be considered verifier compromise resistant, public keys stored by the verifier SHALL use approved cryptography and SHALL provide at least the minimum security strength specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).

-Other verifier compromise resistant secrets SHALL use approved hash algorithms and the underlying secrets SHALL have at least the minimum security strength specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).
+Other verifier-compromise-resistant secrets SHALL use approved hash algorithms and the underlying secrets SHALL have at least the minimum security strength specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).
 Secrets (such as memorized secrets) having lower complexity SHALL NOT be considered verifier compromise resistant when hashed because of the potential to defeat the hashing process through dictionary lookup or exhaustive search.

 #### <a name="replay"></a>5.2.8.
 Replay Resistance

 An authentication process resists replay attacks if it is impractical to achieve a successful authentication by recording and replaying a previous authentication message.
-Replay resistance is in addition to the replay resistant nature of authenticated protected channel protocols, since the output could be stolen prior to entry into the protected channel.
+Replay resistance is in addition to the replay-resistant nature of authenticated protected channel protocols, since the output could be stolen prior to entry into the protected channel.
 Protocols that use nonces or challenges to prove the "freshness" of the transaction are resistant to replay attacks since the verifier will easily detect that the old protocol messages replayed do not contain the appropriate nonces or timeliness data related to the current authentication session.

-Examples of replay resistant authenticators are OTP devices, cryptographic authenticators, and look-up secrets.
+Examples of replay-resistant authenticators are OTP devices, cryptographic authenticators, and look-up secrets.

 In contrast, memorized secrets are not considered replay resistant because the authenticator output (the secret itself) is provided for each authentication.

 #### <a name="intent"></a>5.2.9.
 Authentication Intent

 An authentication process requires intent if it requires the subject to explicitly respond to each authentication or reauthentication request.
-The goal of authentication intent is to make it more difficult for directly connected physical authenticators (cryptographic devices) to be used without the subject's knowledge, such as by malware on the endpoint.
+The goal of authentication intent is to make it more difficult for directly-connected physical authenticators (cryptographic devices) to be used without the subject's knowledge, such as by malware on the endpoint.
 Authentication intent SHALL be established by the authenticator itself, although multi-factor cryptographic devices MAY establish intent by reentry of the other authentication factor on the endpoint with which the authenticator is used.

 Authentication intent MAY be established in a number of ways.
 Authentication processes that require intervention of the subject, e.g., to enter an authenticator output on their endpoint from an OTP device, establish intent by their very nature.
 Cryptographic devices that require user action (e.g., pushing a button or reinsertion) for each authentication or reauthentication operation are also considered to establish intent.